 - Do you safely dispose of all expired prescription drugs or drugs that you no longer take?

-If you answered “yes” to all these questions, you are an educated, involved medication management savvy.
+If you answered “yes” to all these questions, you are an educated and involved medical services consumer.
 If not, keep reading.

 Your Medication List